-The Biometrics Institute has also updated its Privacy Guidelines, which cover the right of citizens to have their biometric record amended or deleted, as well as the right to redress and complaint by people who have suffered discrimination, humiliation or damage as a result of biometric-related systems.
+The Biometrics Institute has also updated its Privacy Guidelines, which cover citizens' right to have their biometric record amended or deleted and the right to redress and complaint by people who have suffered discrimination, humiliation, or damage as a result of biometric-related systems.

-In the UK, an independent panel has set out new guidelines on how facial recognition technology should be used by the Metropolitan Police in London.
-Ten trials using facial recognition across the capital were carried out as part of efforts to incorporate the technology into day-to-day policing.
+In the UK, an independent panel has set out new guidelines on how the Metropolitan Police in London should use facial recognition technology.
+Ten trials using facial recognition across the capital were carried out to incorporate the technology into day-to-day policing.

 Following an extensive review, the independent Ethics Panel recommended that the police deploy live facial recognition software if several conditions were met.